Whistler Photo Diary: Fun Times In Whistler, Canada

 I’m a sabering natural!

 The last morning I was in Whistler I was invited by Superfly Ziplines for an experience.
 I had never ziplined before and was a bit nervous.
-I am not totally afraid of heights but I am a bit squeamish when I’m doing something for the first time.
+I am not always afraid of heights but sometimes I can be a bit squeamish when I’m doing something for the first time.

 Here’s a GoPro video edit I made